chloeloveland/obsidian-backup/Computer Science/1031 Fundamentals/Venn diagrams.md

-- Set operations can be represented and thus simplified using Venn diagrams.
+- [[Set operations can be represented and thus simplified using Venn diagrams.
-- The operation $A\cup B$ can be seen below as a diagram:,
+- The operation $A\cap B$ can be seen below as a diagram: ![[Venn Diagram 1]]
--
+- The shaded area is that which is represented by the operation
+- This can be used to simplify complex operations
+- We draw the diagram, then work backwards to see if there is a simpler way to textually express it